Seahawks officially release middle linebacker Bobby Wagner

 The trade for Wilson was not yet official as of Wednesday afternoon, so the team did not have a similar comment on that move.

-But the two transactions represent one of the most seismic shifts in the personality for the team as any day possibly could, each player viewed as certain Hall of Famers.
+But the two transactions represent one of the most seismic shifts in the personality for the team as any day possibly could, each player viewed as certain to have their numbers retired and Hall of Famers —- each have also been a team captain for the last five years and Wilson the last nine..

 The release of Wagner and freeing up of a significant amount of money, though, may go a long way toward helping Seattle replace Wilson.